allenissuperme/Career-Track-Analysis-with-SQL-and-Tableau/README.md

 ## Files in the Repository

 - `sql_and_tableau.sql`: The SQL file used to create and populate the database.
-- `career_track_completions.csv`: The dataset extracted using SQL, which is then used in Tableau.
+- `Career Track Analysis with SQL and Tableau Project results.csv`: The dataset extracted using SQL, which is then used in Tableau.

 ## SQL Data Extraction